-The Network View pane shows a graphic representation of the devices to be connected to the gateway.
+Step Description 0 The Device View Tree shows the Modbus TCP/IP devices and IEC 61850 configurations.
+The IEC 61850 Configurations folder is a list of IED configuration files.
+This folder is empty until you import IED files.
+0 The Network View pane shows a graphic representation of the devices to be connected to the gateway.
 Each device appears as a "bubble".
 The project bubble (ProSoft Gateway) represents the gateway itself.
 The IED bubbles (IEC61850) represent the IEC 61850 port on the gateway, and the attached devices.

-The Modbus TCP/IP bubbles (Quantum, Premium, M340) represent both the EtherNet/IP port on the gateway, and the attached Modicon devices.
+The Modbus TCP/IP bubbles (Quantum, Premium, M340) represent both the MNET port on the gateway, and the attached Modicon devices.
 Modbus-IDA represents a generic Modbus device.

-The Configured Tags pane shows the configured tags associated with the currently selected "bubble" in the Network View pane.
+0 The Configured Tags pane shows the configured tags associated with the currently selected "bubble" in the Network View pane.

-When you first start the ProSoft MNET-61850 Configuration Manager, the Device View shows default devices and configuration, and the Network View shows only the project bubble (ProSoft Gateway Project 1).
+- When you first start the ProSoft MNET-61850 Configuration Manager, the Device View shows default devices and configuration, and the Network View shows only the project bubble (ProSoft Gateway Project 1). - 4 Choose FILE > NEW to create a new project.

-- 3 Choose FILE > NEW to create a new project. - 4 You can rename the project by right-clicking the project bubble, and then choosing PROPERTIES.
-You can also double-click the project bubble. - 5 Enter a new name in Project Name, and any notes in Notes, and then click OK. - 6 Save the project by choosing FILE > SAVE As and entering a name for the project.
+- 5 You can rename the project by right-clicking the project bubble, and then choosing PROPERTIES.
+You can also double-click the project bubble. - 6 Enter a new name in Project Name, and any notes in Notes, and then click OK. - 7 Save the project by choosing FILE > SAVE AS and entering a name for the project.

-Note: You need a separate Configuration Manager file for each gateway.
+Note: You will need a separate Configuration Manager file for each gateway.
 You can run multiple instances of the Configuration Manager software at the same time.